JetBrains/intellij-sdk-docs/code_samples/tool_window/README.md

 (referred to as tool window bars) along the outer edges of the main window containing one or more tool window buttons, which activate panels displayed on the left, bottom, and right sides of the main IDE window.

-See the [Tool Windows][docs_tool_windows] documentation page for more information.

-## Structure

-Tool Window Sample
-plugin depends on the [IntelliJ Platform SDK][docs] and [Gradle][docs:gradle] as a build system.

-The main plugin definition file is stored in the [plugin.xml][file:plugin.xml] file, which is created accordingly to the [Plugin Configuration File documentation][docs:plugin.xml].
-It describes definitions of the actions, extensions, or listeners provided by the plugin.

 When the plugin is built and run in the IntelliJ IDE (ref.
 [Running a Simple Gradle-Based IntelliJ Platform Plugin][docs_run]), it registers a `ToolWindowFactory` extension, which adds a new Tool Window component to te one of the IDE window's sides.